levindenooij/Pocket-Computer-PC-Tools/README.md

 RiPangPg

 The are additional tools available (similar to pocket tools for the SHARP) that allow you to create ASCII files from a basic file or vice versa.
 So you can write a basic source file on the computer and make it available to the CASIO.
-A good thing is that f you have the original cassette interfaces you can also use the WAV file to create a basic file or the other way around.
+A good thing is that if you have the original cassette interfaces you can also use the WAV file to create a basic file or the other way around.
 See https://www.mvcsys.de/doc/casioutil.html?fbclid=IwAR3BQInIuff2lOjGMDEnFQwnSZRRsfY0eNkHBMZhDxatF_floZaMOhNQ3fk